pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 <div class="mt">
 {{% md %}}
 In order to run container workloads, you will need a Kubernetes cluster.
-It is possible to provision and manage a cluster manually on AWS.
-The managed offering [Elastic Kubernetes Service (EKS)][eks] offers an easier way to get up and running.
+While it is possible to provision and manage a cluster manually on AWS, their managed offering [Elastic Kubernetes Service (EKS)][eks] offers an easier way to get up and running.

 See the [official Kubernetes docs][k8s-docs] for more details.